 As we grow, our role as an employer becomes more significant.
-We now have over 36 staff (full time equivalent).
+We now have over 35 staff (full time equivalent).
 We are committed to equal opportunities and have Disability Confident Employer status.

-Our staff training and development earned us Investor in People Gold again in July 2018 and Investors in Young People Gold Accreditation (IIYP) again in 2020.
 Whilst we have been a Living Wage Employer since 2011 we were accredited in 2016.